-If you’re like most business owners, you probably find that there’s not enough time in your day to accomplish everything you need to.
-And that leaves you feeling exhausted and overwhelmed.
+If you’re like most business owners, you probably struggle with your time management.
+There’s not enough time in your day to accomplish everything you need to and that leaves you feeling exhausted and overwhelmed.

 Here, I’m going to teach you a powerful framework for identifying which tasks you absolutely NEED to do…and which you can let slide by!